naresh8t7/gamescoring-crud-service/README.md

 ### Assumptions

 The game id and scoring event id are unique.
-If the end points are called with same ids it will be override the existing data as I am using in memory structure.
+If the end points are called with same ids it will override the existing data as I am using in memory structure.
 But in real db application, we can throw an error.

 ### Libraries Used
-- <a href="github.com/spf13/viper">Viper </a>: For configiring application params in config file.
+- <a href="github.com/spf13/viper">Viper </a>: For configuring application params in config file.
 - <a href="github.com/gorilla/mux"> Mux </a>: For http server implementation
 - <a href="https://github.com/hashicorp/go-memdb"> go-memdB </a>: For In memory DB